Can ChatGPT Generate Realistic Synthetic System Requirement Specifications? Results of a Case Study: Conclusion

 \section{Conclusion}

 This case study examines whether ChatGPT can generate realistic synthetic system requirement specifications (SSyRSs).
 It introduces three quality properties to be ensured when generating SSyRSs, along with metrics to calculate them without domain expert involvement.
 The underlying generation approach follows iterative prompt refinements based on diagnostic data from earlier iterations.
 We implemented and executed the approach in a case study, and generated 300 SSyRSs for ten different industry domains in total.
-We shared all SSyRSs in a public GitHub repository.
-Moreover, all prompts, self-assessments, and their results are publicly available \cite{Zenodo}.
+We made all SSyRSs, prompts, and assessment results publicly available \cite{Zenodo}.
 After ten iterations, our quality as well as our own assessments rated the resulting SSyRSs to be mostly realistic.
 To evaluate their quality, we evaluated a 33\% sample of the resulting SSyRSs in an expert questionnaire study.
 The study revealed that over 60\% of the participants perceived the sample as realistic to very realistic, which is in line with the LLM-based assessments.
 However, in-depth analyses of the SSyRSs raised serious concerns about these assessments.
 Our results show that quantitative plausibility assessments of SSyRSs are too unreliable, due to model-related biases.
 Moreover, they show a dangerous interplay between human perception, LLM overconfidence, and the plausible formulations LLMs tend to generate.

 For future work, the functional and non-functional requirements can be extracted from our SSyRSs and investigated to serve as an alternative dataset to PROMISE.
 Moreover, we plan extensive follow-up expert evaluations to increase statistical power, for instance, by comparing expert perceptions of the SSyRSs from the first and tenth iterations.
 Lastly, we plan to refine the dataset with experts from their domains.